canax/anax-flat2/content/test.md

 Test routes
 ==========================

-This page is written in markdown.
+This page is written in markdown in the file `content/test.md`.

 Here is some useful test routes that can be used to demonstrate and test how the routes work.

+You will find the implementation of the routes in `config/router/700_test.php`.

 * [Say Hi](test/hi)
 * [Say No! with a status code of 500](test/no)